 How does pornography affect the brain?

 Pornography affects the brain in the same way that eating disorders and other kinds of addiction do.
 They share the same neurological repercussions.
 The pressures and stressors of a person’s environment are what make users vulnerable to pornography addiction.

-Also with all of the pressures of real life routines, relationships, unfulfilling workplaces, difficult family dynamics, a lot of people fall into a despondency that makes them extremely vulnerable to the intense highs offered by the content of these explicit videos and images.
+Also with all of the pressures of real-life routines, relationships, unfulfilling workplaces, difficult family dynamics, a lot of people fall into a despondency that makes them extremely vulnerable to the intense highs offered by the content of these explicit videos and images.

 Side Effects of Porn Addiction

 The short term and long term side effects of porn addiction are something that we are only just beginning to understand as more and more research is geared towards this.
-At Cambridge, they studied the brains of 19 porn addicts versus a control group of people who say they are not addicted to porn and they did brain imaging study.
-The same kind of brain activity that is observed in alcoholics, drug addicts, and, gambling addicts was also observed in the brain of porn addicts.
+At Cambridge, they studied the brains of 19 porn addicts versus a control group of people who say they are not addicted to porn, and they did brain imaging study.
+The same kind of brain activity that is observed in alcoholics, drug addicts, and, gambling addicts were also observed in the brain of porn addicts.
 The same pleasure and reward centers of their brains lit up during the imaging.

 Also, we begin to see not just a behavioral change but structural changes in terms of how the user’s brain responds to stimuli as it triggers the addiction cycle in the brain.

 Lastly, there is an almost inevitable outcome of masturbation addiction as a direct result of porn addiction.
-Anybody addicted to pornography will almost always masturbate as regularly as he watches porn so the correlation is direct.
+Anybody addicted to pornography will almost always masturbate as regularly as he watches porn, so the correlation is direct.

 How common is pornography addiction?